mangaki/mangaki/README.md

 - looking for duplicates in the database;
 - (in a near future) improve Mangaki models.

-They are optional, but if you want to try them:
+These are optional, but if you want to try them:

      # Ensure that your working directory contains manage.py
      celery -B -A mangaki:celery_app worker -l INFO